twr14152/Go-Network-Scripts/arista/jsonRPC/README.md

+### Update 02/01/2026

-So this script utilizes hostfile and host.cfg commands files.
+So this script utilizes a hostfile and host.cfg commands files.
 To configure and or issue exec commands on the devices.
-Its pretty simple the config files use the format of host.cfg.
+Its a pretty simple concept.
+You only call the hostfile.txt.
+It then uses the hosts names called to pull the .cfg files for the commands.

 hostfile.txt
 ```